dalyIsaac/onenote-markdown-old/README.md

 The aim of this project is to build a web app which is a client for OneNote notebooks, where text can be written as Markdown.
 The user interface is built using [React](https://reactjs.org/) and [Office UI Fabric React](https://developer.microsoft.com/en-us/fabric#/components).
 The state is managed using [Redux](https://redux.js.org/), with [Redux-Saga](https://redux-saga.js.org/) for managing side effects. [localForage](https://localforage.github.io/localForage/) is used to store OneNote data such as notebooks, section groups, sections, notes, and contents.

+Currently, the source code is hosted on [GitHub](https://github.com/dalyIsaac/onenote-markdown).
+The master branch is built in Visual Studio Team Services using their GitHub integration, and deployed to Azure App Service via continuous integration.

 ## Features

 - [x] Signing in with multiple accounts